Companies bid $192 million in 1st Gulf oil sale under Biden

 Federal officials recently changed their emissions modeling methods, citing Erickson’s work, but said it was too late to use that approach for Wednesday’s auction.

-An attorney for environmental groups that sued the Biden administration over Wednesday’s sale said it was held in violation of the law based on “incorrect data” that doesn’t reflect its impact on the environment.
+An attorney for environmental groups challenging Wednesday’s sale in federal court said it was based on “incorrect data” that doesn’t reflect its impact on the environment.

-“By selling these leases, the Biden Administration is not solving the oil prices of today, but instead increasing the United States’ climate heating emissions tomorrow,” said Earthjustice attorney Brettny Hardy.
+“It’s basically a giveaway to industry of millions of acres of the Gulf of Mexico so they can lock in production for years, at a time when we need to be shifting away from fossil fuel development,” said Earthjustice attorney Brettny Hardy.

 The Gulf of Mexico accounts for about 15% of total U.S. crude production and 5% of its natural gas.